ErpNetDocs/tech/modules/financials/excise/еxcise-declaration-export.md

 The symbol "." is used to indicate that a field or data type is being referenced.

 The symbol "@xxxx" is used to indicate a custom property with the code "xxxx".
 If no field reference is specified after it, the custom property's value is used.

 The symbol "*" denotes multiplication.

+The symbol "<>" means different from.

+The " <=" symbol means less than or equal to.

+The " >=" symbol means greater than or equal to.